 Recently, I hear lots of talk about “punching Nazis” as a form of justified violence.
 Here are some reasons why I don’t subscribe to this notion:

 - Neo-Nazis are not Nazis.
 Nazis murdered lots of people and carried out horrific raids with government resources.
 Today’s neo-Nazis are asshole trolls.
 They thrive on the attention and exist only to see how much trouble they can cause.
 They do not want to lose protections, so they incite and retaliate.
+They might aspire to be actual Nazis, but this is new.

 - Punching a Nazi gives them exactly what they want – a reason to defend themselves (by means they are prepared and excited for) and a story about the evil, violent left.
 Punching them doesn’t shut them up or convert them, it replenishes their ammo.